-Diatoms are not the only alga which require silicon.
+Diatoms are not the only alga that require silicon.
 Klaveness and Guillard (1975) determined the maximum growth rate (Table 23) and silicon half-saturation coefficient (Table 24) for the golden-brown (Chrysophyceae) algae Synura Petersenii.
-Golden brown algae are insignificant in the plankton of the sea but are abundant in freshwater lakes and ponds where they can form blooms.
+Golden brown algae are insignificant in the plankton of the sea, but abundant in freshwater lakes and ponds, where they can form blooms.
 Synura spp. are known as an odor producing species.
 Batch cultures were used to measure growth rate and half-saturation constant.
-Steady-state conditions were attained by maintaining very low algae populations which did not initially affect nutrient concentrations.
-Cultures were grown at 20°C and light intensity was 9000 lux with 16 hour days.
+Steady-state conditions were attained by maintaining very low algae populations that did not initially affect nutrient concentrations.
+Cultures were grown at 20°C, with light intensity of 9000 lux and 16 hour days.
 The algae were obtained from a freshwater pond near Woods Hole, Massachusetts.

 Table 23.
 Maximum growth rate of the golden-brown algae Synura Petersenii (Guillard and Klaveness, 1975).